Donald Cresitello: Freeholder

 In 2013 Cresitillo ran in the primary for Freeholder of Morris County.
 He did not expect to win since voters normally elect Republicans to the Board.

 Immigration policy

 Cresitello gained national attention in a controversy regarding Immigration reduction in the United States and use of Immigration and Nationality Act Section 287(g).
 He had been active in reducing the presence of illegal immigrants in Morristown.
 He attempted to have police officers deputized as immigration officers.
 He asked federal authorities to assist local police in cracking down on illegal immigration in the town and on employers that hired illegal immigrants.
 He wrote a letter to then-United States attorney Chris Christie in this effort.
-In 2007, a rally at which he spoke saw violence and arrests. in his attempts to have local law enforcement officials coordinate with federal authorities is consistent with Section 287(g) of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
+In 2007, a rally at which he spoke saw violence and arrests.